-Furthermore, after getting a value, as well as the average contribution and growth of each type of Local Original Revenue, the Klassen Typology method will map the types of PAD into a category in Quadrants I, II, III and IV based on the average indicator or calculation result of type of PAD to total PAD itself (shown in Figure 3).
+Furthermore, after getting a value, as well as the average contribution and growth of each type of Local Original Revenue, the Klassen Typology method will map the types of PAD into a category in Quadrants I, II, III and IV based on the average indicator or calculation result of type of PAD to total PAD itself (Figure 3).

-Fig-3: Klassen typology type of PAD
+Figure 3.
+Klassen typology type of PAD